pearsonalan/arduino-serial-asm/README.md

 ready for a new byte to be sent.
 The `serial-interrupt.asm` program enables the UDRE0 interrupt and has an interrupt handler to send the next byte of the message.

+* For a great introduction to AVR Assembly programming see [Command Line Assembly Language AVR Tutorials](http://www.instructables.com/id/Command-Line-AVR-Tutorials/) on Instructables.